Role

 ✨ Checkout the booking flow online at the CARE website.

-The new offering
+The new offering & key results

-During 3 months we tested the new offering, and kept adapting it according to the company operational model, customer feedback and profitability.
+During 3 months we tested the new offering, and kept adapting it according to the company operational model, customer feedback and profitability until reaching a sustainable model that is scalable to partner locations and aligns with the customer expectations.

 +91% analysis